-Of course, amongst the most common restrictive covenants are those found in employment contracts.
+Of course, amongst the most commonly found are restrictive covenants in employment contracts.

 Such restrictions may seek to prevent an employee from working for a competitor or it may be a prohibition on the use of private & confidential company data.

 Modern employment contracts, particularly in the services industry, include an array of restraints and often include a prohibition on the solicitation of company clients.

 It depends.
 Each case will turn on its own facts and circumstances.